Edwin J. Roland: Early life and education

-He was born and raised in Buffalo, New York.
+Roland was born and raised in Buffalo, New York.
 Growing up in Buffalo, he attended Canisius High School and later Canisius College in the city.
 He was accepted as a cadet at the United States Coast Guard Academy in 1926.
 While at the academy, he served as captain of the award-winning football squad, also playing on the baseball and basketball squads.
 He graduated from the Coast Guard Academy and was commissioned as an ensign on 15 May 1929.

 Career

 United States Coast Guard

-Following graduation from the academy, he reported aboard USCGC Shaw to serve as gunnery officer from 1929–1930 and as gunnery officer aboard USCGC Wilkes in 1930–1931.
+Following graduation from the academy, Roland reported aboard USCGC Shaw to serve as gunnery officer from 1929 to 1930 and as gunnery officer aboard USCGC Wilkes in 1930–1931.
 Shaw and Wilkes were a part of the destroyer force home-ported out of New London, Connecticut, and assigned the Rum Patrol.
 Roland was promoted 15 May 1931 to lieutenant (junior grade) and under his leadership, both cutters won gunnery trophies and he won a commendation for his contribution to the awards.
 In addition to his duties on the cutters, he was captain of the Coast Guard football squad that won the President's Cup in competition with teams from the Army, Navy and Marines in 1931.
 The President's Cup trophy was presented by Lou Henry Hoover, wife of President Herbert Hoover and accepted by Roland on behalf of the Coast Guard.
 In early 1932, he was in charge of target observation and repair for Destroyer Force cutters in the Gulf of Mexico and off Norfolk, Virginia.
 From September 1932 to 1934, he served as gunnery officer and navigator aboard USCGC Escanaba, based out of Grand Haven, Michigan.
 While serving aboard the Escanaba, Roland was promoted to lieutenant 15 May 1933.

 Returning to the Coast Guard Academy in 1934, he served until 1938 as an instructor in physics and mathematics, and as assistant coach of the football, basketball, and baseball teams.
 During the summer of 1936, he participated in the summer practice cruise aboard USCGC Cayuga, assisting in the evacuation of Spanish Civil War refugees.
 In September 1938, Roland was assigned as the executive officer of USCGC Nemesis home-ported at St. Petersburg, Florida.
 He was later assigned duties as the commanding officer.
 In January 1940, he was transferred to New Orleans, Louisiana, to serve as the communications officer for the Eighth Coast Guard District and while serving in this capacity, he was promoted to lieutenant commander on 1 January 1942.